sagemath/sage/src/doc/en/developer/packaging.rst

   commands.

-- When a new upstream version becomes available, merge (or import) it into ``upstream``, then create a new branch and rebase in on top of the updated upstream:
+- When a new upstream version becomes available, merge (or import) it into ``upstream``, then create a new branch and rebase it on top of the updated upstream:

   ..
 CODE-BLOCK:: bash